A single copy of this article may be reprinted for personal, noncommercial use only.

 - Are the contractions regular?
 Time your contractions from the beginning of one to the beginning of the next.
 Look for a regular pattern of contractions that get progressively stronger and closer together.
 False labor contractions will remain irregular.

 - How long do they last?
-True contractions last more than 30 seconds at first and get progressively longer — up to 90 seconds.
-The contractions of false labor vary in length.
+Time how long each contraction lasts.
+True contractions last 30 to 90 seconds.

 Expect false alarms